Other Sources of Assistance

 The grant application is available from the education officer of the tribe in which the student is affiliated with or possesses membership.
 The student must file the Free Application for Federal Student Aid (FAFSA).
 The student must be a member of, or at least one-quarter degree Indian blood descendent of a member of an American Indian tribe which is eligible for the special programs and services provided by the United States through the Bureau of Indian Affairs because of their status as Indians, must be accepted for admission to a nationally accredited institution of higher education which provides a course of study conferring the Associate of Arts or Bachelor of Arts or science degree, and must demonstrate financial need as determined by the financial aid office.
 For grants to be awarded in successive years, the student must make satisfactory progress toward a degree and show financial need.

-More information can be found at from the Bureau of Indian Education.
+More information can be found on the Bureau of Indian Education website.

 Other Federal Programs

 There are also a large number of different special-purpose federal programs: direct aid, scholarships, loans, traineeships.
 Many are administered through specific institutions for post-secondary education, and for this reason the Office of Student Financial Services is the single best source of information on the subject.